imazen/resizer-web/content/docs/troubleshoot.md

 ## Performance issues or error messages when using a SAN.

 This is tricky to get right - [read the full article here](http://imageresizing.net/docs/howto/avoid-network-limit).

+## Losing transparency when working with GIF images

+You must have the [PrettyGifs](/plugins/prettygifs) plugin installed to get high-quality, transparent GIF and 8-bit PNG results.
+You may also want the [AnimatedGifs](/plugins/animatedgifs) plugin.